Mezhraiontsy: 1917 Revolution

 Mezhraionka members were active in Petrograd during the revolution by seizing a printing plant and publishing the first leaflet calling for an armed uprising on February 27 O.S.
 After the formation of the Petrograd Soviet later that night, the Mezhraionka was given one seat in its Presidium, as opposed to the two seats allocated to each nationwide socialist party like the Bolsheviks, Mensheviks and Socialist Revolutionary Party.

 Although the Mezhraionka's original goal was to unite all Bolsheviks and Mensheviks in one party, the divisions over Russia's participation in the war proved to be too deep.
 On April 12, 1917, the Mezhraionka refused to participate in a Menshevik-sponsored unification conference because it would be dominated by the Defensist wing of the Mensheviks.
 From that point onward, their positions began to converge with the Bolshevik positions, which were becoming more radical after Lenin's return from abroad.

 Merger with Bolsheviks

 With the return of many anti-war social democratic émigrés from European exile in April to June 1917, the Mezhraionka was a natural place for them to join.
 A number of prominent social democrats like Leon Trotsky, Adolf Joffe, Anatoly Lunacharsky, Moisei Uritsky, David Riazanov, V. Volodarsky, Lev Karakhan, Dmitry Manuilsky and Sergey Ezhov (Tsederbaum) joined it at that time.
 At the elections to the Petrograd district councils in May–June 1917, the IDO and Bolsheviks formed a bloc.

-The Mezhraionka, with about 4,000 members, merged with the Bolsheviks at the 6th Congress of the RSDLP in late July to early August 1917 in which both the groups formed a party that was formally independent of the Mensheviks.
+The Mezhraionka, with about 4,000 members, merged with the Bolsheviks at the 6th Congress of the RSDLP in late July to early August 1917 in which both groups formed a party that was formally independent of the Mensheviks.
 Many of its former members played an important role during the October Revolution later in the year and the subsequent Russian Civil War.